LITS Services FAQ: Fall 2020

 Are the libraries open?

 Starting on September 8 through November 21, BiCo community members will be able to access Canaday and Carpenter with their OneCard during library open hours.
-Collier Library will be closed to patrons this fall due to ventilation issues.
+Collier Library is closed to patrons this fall due to ventilation issues.

 - Level 2 operations: patrons may enter the libraries to pick up materials, to print, or for an appointment or class.
 Access to Special Collections, non-circulating materials, and loaner equipment is available by appointment.

 - Level 1 operations: in addition to the above, students may reserve socially distanced study space in particular areas of Canaday and Carpenter.
-The Rare Book Room in Canaday will be open from 10am – 4pm Monday through Friday to allow community members to view the Children’s Book exhibition.
+The Rare Book Room in Canaday is open 10am – 4pm Monday through Friday to allow community members to view the Children’s Book exhibition.

 The library buildings are not open to the public due to the College’s restriction on visitors and our HathiTrust agreement.